 They produced one son, Walter Knable Hoblitzell.

-The Hoblitzells were members of the First Christian Church of Somerset.
-Walter owned and operated a general mercantile store in Hyndman.
+Ida was a member of the First Christian Church of Somerset and George of the Hyndman Methodist Episcopal Church, where he served as a trustee and steward.
+He owned and operated a general mercantile store in Hyndman.
 He and his father and brother also had investment interests in the Savage Fire-Brick Company of Johnstown, as did Senator J.S.
 Weller, comprised of three brick plants, a large network of clay mines and some 3,000 acres of land.

 In March 1897, he and 26 other local business men and judges traveled by Pullman car to Washington DC to witness the inauguration of President William McKinley.
 In 1902, the Savage Fire Brick business was sold to investors from Pittsburgh and Johnstown for the reported price of $250,000.

-Heartache rocked the family when George died in 1903, at the age of 41.
-Details are not yet known.
+Heartache rocked the family when George died in Jan.
+1904 at the age of 41.
+The Pittsburgh Press obituary ran an obituary.